belle2/basf2/online_book/basf2/b2bii.rst

 However, there are still many differences between the Belle detector and the Belle II detector, as well as basf and basf2.
-Therefore we can't simply use the same basf2 steering files, small modifications are needed.
+Therefore, we can't simply use the same basf2 steering files, small modifications are needed.

-.. _Charged Final State Particles:
+.. _Charged_Final_State_Particles:
 .. rubric:: Charged Final State Particles

 basf and basf2 use different Helix parameterisations, however there exist a well